DanbisDev/NomicGPT/README.md

 # NomicGPT — Nomic Discord Bot

 A Discord bot built with TypeScript for playing Nomic: responds to @mentions, cites rules inline with links to your GitHub `rules.md`, and maintains rich conversation context through reply chains.
+This project is 95% AI generated

 ## Features